Robert Zhao Renhui: Artworks

-Christmas Island, Naturally, from the series, Christmas Island, Naturally, 2016.
-Courtesy of the artist and ShanghART Gallery.

 This work is based on over two years of research and fieldwork on Christmas Island, an external territory of Australia located in the Indian Ocean.
-As “an experiment in natural history investigation” into the evolution of Christmas Island’s ecosystem, the work traces and reflects upon the devastating impact of nearly 150 years of human settlement on the island’s unique biodiversity and endemic flora and fauna, such as the introduction of invasive species into and extinction of native ones within its fragile ecosystem.
+As "an experiment in natural history investigation" into the evolution of Christmas Island's ecosystem, the work traces and reflects upon the devastating impact of nearly 150 years of human settlement on the island's unique biodiversity and endemic flora and fauna, such as the introduction of invasive species into and extinction of native ones within its fragile ecosystem.
 This work was commissioned by and presented at the Sydney Biennale (2016) and subsequently as solo exhibitions at ShanghART Singapore and ShanghART M50, Shanghai, in 2017.
 In the following year, it was shown at NTU Centre for Contemporary Art Singapore.